crypto5000/capturecoins/README.md

 # Capture Coins
-Capture Coins (https://capturecoins.com) is a skill-based challenge stored in the IOTA Tangle.
+Capture Coins are skill-based challenges stored directly in the IOTA Tangle.
 You answer questions to find a wallet's seed.

+Find out more at https://capturecoins.com
 ![Capture Coins](https://github.com/crypto5000/capturecoins/blob/master/img/capture.gif)